mizhael-dev/MyRPG/PRD.md

 # 1. Vision Statement

-Create a grimdark fantasy with magic tactical roguelike CRPG where every decision matters, combat is turn-based but deterministic, and player skill, positioning, and foresight determine survival — not random chance.
+Create a grimdark fantasy with magic tactical roguelike CRPG where every decision matters, combat is atomic-turn-based but deterministic, and player skill, positioning, and foresight determine survival — not random chance.
 Every spell, ability, action feels weighty and dangerous.
 Combat is fast and deadly (no inflated hp encounters).
 Set in a world of fading empires, dying gods, and unstable magic, where power comes at a price.